 - A clear outline of treatment objectives, as to track progress and paint a clear picture of where the couple is headed.

-Every year, thousands of couples begin seeing a counselor with hopes that the therapy process will help to improve and strengthen their relationships.
 But is there any evidence that couples counseling works?
 Actually, there is: according to a national survey of marriage and family counselors and their clients, a couple’s motivation for improvement may be the single most important factor in determining counseling success.
 In a research study published by the Journal of Marital and Family Therapy, it was found that client satisfaction and relationship improvement is often high with individuals in couples counseling.
 More specifically, of clients from 526 couples counselors in 15 different states…

 - 98.1% rated services as good or excellent